Lej0009/budgetize/README.md

 •	User Sign up: Users will be able to create a new profile for themselves, allowing them to track their own expenses, based on their own categories.

 •	User Login: Users will be able to login after creating a profile.
-Passwords will be hashed, salted, and possibly peppered.

 •	Edit, Create, and Delete Categories: Users will be able to create new categories to track their own expenses.
 Categories will be flexible, and can be edited, and deleted.